 Common Troubleshooting Steps

-Before scheduling a repair, try these simple checks:
+Before scheduling a repair, try these simple checks.
+Many minor furnace issues can be resolved without a service call.

 - Check the Thermostat: Ensure batteries are fresh and the system is set to "Heat" with the temperature above the current room reading.
 A malfunctioning thermostat can prevent the furnace from turning on or cause it to cycle incorrectly.

-- Verify the Pilot Light: For older models, check if the pilot light is out.
-Relight it following manufacturer instructions.
-If it won't stay lit, a safety sensor or gas valve may be faulty.
+- Verify the Pilot Light: On older models, check whether the pilot light is out and relight it following manufacturer instructions.
+If it won't stay lit, a safety sensor or gas valve may be faulty—contact a professional.

 If these furnace troubleshooting steps don't resolve the issue, contact a qualified HVAC contractor immediately.